What is a deductible and how does it work in a Part D plan?

-In Medicare Part D, the deductible is the amount you are required to spend out of pocket on your medication before your coverage begins.
-So, if the plan you choose has a $50 deductible and your first prescription costs $75, you will pay $50 and the plan will pay $25.
-Once you’ve paid the deductible amount, you will be responsible only for the copayment or coinsurance required on future prescriptions.
+The deductible is the amount you are required to spend for your medication before your plan begins to pay their share.
+If the plan you choose has a $400 deductible you will pay the full cost of your prescriptions until you’ve paid $400.
+Once you’ve met the deductible, you will be responsible only for the copayment or coinsurance required on future prescriptions.
 Not all Part D plans have a deductible.
 Learn more about Medicare plan costs here.

 For more information about deductible costs and how they’ve changed in 2020, click here